Homepage

 2. Book your car hire early

-If you can, sort out your car hire when you book your holiday.
-It may also be worth checking the cost of car hire as an add-on when you book your break – many holiday companies will offer it as you move through the booking process, but always compare the cost with a standalone booking.
+It may also be worth checking the cost of car hire as an add-on when you book your break, as many holiday companies will offer it as you move through the booking process.
+But as always, remember to compare the cost with a standalone booking to ensure you’re getting a good deal.

 3. Avoid peak travel times (if you can)